Guardians vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the favorite in seven of their past 10 games and have gone 4-3 in those contests.
+- The Guardians have played as the favorite in seven of their past 10 games and won four of those contests.

 - In their last 10 games with a total, the Guardians and their opponents have combined to hit the over five times.